mendix/docs/content/en/docs/quickstarts/part1.md

     {{< figure src="/attachments/quickstarts/part1/home-web.png" width="450px" alt="Home Web page">}}

-A page defines the end-user interface in a Mendix app.
-You can create and edit pages using the page editor.
-All the pages are based on layouts and templates.
-A [layout](/refguide/layout/) defines a page's structure (such as, navigation element location and areas for content), and a [template](/refguide/page-templates/) is a completely editable starting point for a new page (you can also start with a blank template to build from scratch).

 ## 4 Exploring Studio Pro

 ### 4.1 Studio Pro Overview

-Now that you have completed your first tasks in Studio Pro, you can take a quick (and optional) tour.
+Now that you have started your app in Studio Pro, you can take a quick (and optional) tour.
 If you know Studio Pro already, you can skip this section.

 Open up your version of Studio Pro and take a look at it all at once.
 There is a lot of power, but it can be confusing at first glance.
 Luckily it is easy to understand in sections.
 For even more detail, see the [Studio Pro Overview](/refguide/studio-pro-overview/).